Please come and help us by volunteering at our reforestation volunteer project in central Portugal this winter.

 Reforestation blog posts

-Buy a tree for a gift.
-A birthday, fathers day, Christmas present or whatever you like.
+Gift a tree to your loved ones!
+A birthday, Father’s day, Christmas present or whatever occasion you like.
 We will do a personalised video of the tree planting for you to share.

 Eucalyptus trees are bad for the environment and a fire hazard in Portugal.
 We have killed many areas of Eucalyptus on our farm and we would like to share with you how we kill eucalyptus trees.